The Case for Local Model Hosting

 The Economics of Local AI

 The financial case for local hosting is more nuanced than simple cost comparison, but it's compelling for many scenarios.
 Cloud AI services typically charge per API call, per token processed, or based on compute time.
-For light usage, this model is economical—you pay only for what you use.
+For light usage, this model is economical because you pay only for what you use.
 But as usage scales, the math changes dramatically.

 The calculation shifts further when you factor in development and experimentation.
 Cloud services charge for every query, which means testing, debugging, and iterating on AI features accumulates costs rapidly.
 Local hosting eliminates this friction.
 You can experiment freely, run thousands of test queries, and iterate quickly without watching a billing meter tick up.
 For organizations building AI-driven products, this freedom has real value.